-The Albany Medical College Academic & Student Affairs Office prides itself on providing a pleasant atmosphere where students can feel comfortable and confident in seeking assistance.
-Students are free to bring questions or problems relating to College policies and resources, as well as any issues relating to daily life, to the Academic & Student Affairs Office.
-The Office serves as a referral network and a hub for many student activities.
+Student Life at Albany Medical College is supported by the Office of Academic & Student Affairs.
+We pride ourselves on providing a pleasant atmosphere where students can feel comfortable and confident in seeking assistance from orientation to graduation.
+Students are free to bring questions or problems relating to Albany Medical College policies and resources, as well as any issues relating to daily life, to us.
+The office serves as a referral network and a hub for many student activities.

 Alpha Omega Alpha